divyap09/divyap09/README.md

 ## About me
 <section id="about">
   <p>I'm currently pursuing my Masters at IISc in Computational and Data Sciences and my master's thesis is centered around Scalable Blockchain, with a detailed exploration of HyperLedger Fabric. <br/> I have a strong passion for coding and writing.
 My focus areas include Algorithms, Data Structures, and some aspects of Data Analysis.</p>

+  ⚡ Fun fact: I enjoy listening to music by EXO.

 </section>